Nu Ophiuchi: Companions

 This is not a binary star system in the sense of having a gravitationally-bound stellar companion.
-However, in November 2003, a brown dwarf companion Nu Ophiuchi b was discovered.
+However, in November 2003, a brown dwarf companion called Nu Ophiuchi b was discovered by the radial velocity method.
 This sub-stellar companion has at least 21.9 times the mass of Jupiter and takes 536 days (1.47 years) to complete an orbit.
 A second brown dwarf companion was discovered in 2010, orbiting further from the star with a period of 3,169 days (8.68 years).
-These have been confirmed in 2012.
-Two brown dwarfs are locked in 1:6 orbital resonance.
+These were confirmed in 2012.
+The two brown dwarfs are locked in a 6:1 orbital resonance, implying that they likely formed like planets from a circumstellar disk around the star.